gamesedu/lightbot-haan-gr/README.md

 # lightbot-haan-gr
-This is a try to translate lightbot (github haan version) to Greek for elementary students.
+This is an attempt to translate lightbot (github haan version) to Greek for elementary students.

 lightbot-editor: Levels are actually rotated in the main game...